apache/trafficcontrol/infrastructure/cdn-in-a-box/README.md

 The limitation of this approach is that Docker Desktop can only be run by one user account per machine, namely the one specified in the -–user flag."

-The above is direct quote found in Installing from the commandline: https://docs.docker.com/desktop/mac/permission-requirements/
+The above is a direct quote found in Installing from the commandline: https://docs.docker.com/desktop/mac/permission-requirements/

 Note: The homebrew install did not work, neither did the Docker.dmg none command line install.